 I have no idea why more people don’t poach their fish in butter or olive oil.
 Butter-poached fish is silky and luxurious, yet surprisingly light.
 It is ridiculously easy to pull off, and works with anything from halibut to perch to salmon, trout, snapper, you name it.

 Actually, I do know why.
 It is the elephant in the room.
 Every time a chef or cooking personality extols the idea of gently cooking fish in a flavorful fat or oil, if you listen clearly you can hear most of the audience whisper: What on earth am I going to do with all that excess butter?

-It is a fair question, and is the answer why butter poaching is a lot less popular than frying — although, if you think about it, you are often using as much oil or butter in either case.
+It is a fair question, and is the answer why butter poached fish is a lot less popular than fried fish — although, if you think about it, you are often using as much oil or butter in either case.

 Why not use salted butter?
 Well, you could, but I find that in many cases using salted butter results in very salty fish.
 Professionally, I never use salted butter because I want to control the amount of salt.
 I recommend that you do, too.

 Now that we have the elephant safely shuttled from the room, let me tell you again why you really want to add butter poaching to your cooking repertoire.
 It results in a wonderful, wonderful piece of fish.
 Now don’t get me wrong, I love fried fish probably more than most people.
 Hell, I even did an entire podcast about frying fish.
 But even I can get tired of it during fishing season, when I can eat fish or seafood many times a week.

 So why not poach fish in broth or even salted water?
 Well, you certainly can, and it’s great for a fatty fish.
 I love poached salmon, especially with a horseradish cream.
 Here is a guide to “water” poaching.